You may wish to see an introductory page first.

 In a scene of Journey to Italy, a 1954 movie starring George Sanders and Ingrid Bergman, a British couple visits the city of Pompeii; while visiting Casa dei Vettii Bergman is dismayed at learning that she cannot see a painting representing a man weighing his enormous penis; classic artists by general convention portrayed small penises (hypo phallus), but there were some exceptions.

-The two most striking mosaics of the Museum of Antioch are based on marine subjects: such subjects were very popular throughout the ancient world; in Rome they often decorated baths (at Terme di Caracalla and at Ostia), but while the mosaics of Rome were black and white those of Antioch show the talented use of very many colours.
+The two most striking mosaics of the Museum of Antioch are based on marine subjects: such subjects were very popular throughout the ancient world; in Rome they often decorated baths (e.g. at Ostia), but while the mosaics of Rome were black and white those of Antioch show the talented use of very many colours.
+See coloured mosaics portraying fishermen in Tunisia and Libya.

 Louvre Museum in Paris: details of the decorative band of a mosaic found near Antioch